WhatisRT/CIPs/CIP-1694/README.md

 The blake2b-224 hash digest of a serialized DRep credential is called the _DRep ID_.

-The following new types of certificates will be added for governance:
+The following new types of certificates will be added for DReps:
 DRep registration certificates, DRep retirement certificates, and vote delegation certificates.